MrPotatoezzzz/embedded_ai_projects/report.md

 An initial attempt was made to train a **UNet-style segmentation model from scratch** (still present in the codebase).
 However, this approach proved too computationally expensive and time-consuming for the project constraints.
 For feasibility reasons, we pivoted to fine-tuning a pretrained YOLO model.

+The YOLO model training and pipeline can be found in the **yolo8seg.ipynb** file.

 **Key hyperparameters**
 - Image size: 416
 - Batch size: 8